aws-samples/eks-multi-cluster-gitops/initial-setup/README.md

 ## Create a secret in AWS Secret Manager for Sealed Secrets keys

-**Note:** Make sure you're using the same region as defined in multi-cluster-gitops/initial-setup/config/mgmt-cluster-eksctl.yaml

 1. Generate a 4096-bit RSA key pair using *openssl*:
    ```bash
    cd ~/environment